Code-Institute-Submissions/discover-with-me/README.md

 ## Testing

-In order to ensure the site works as intended, I made manual tests on phones, tablets and desktops, using Chrome,Firefox, Internet Explorer, Edge.
+In order to ensure the site works as intended, I made manual tests on phones, tablets and desktops, using Chrome, Firefox, Internet Explorer, Edge.
+I also ran tests using dev tools, W3V CSS and HTML validator.

-Links (in buttons) are working properly and open expected sites.
+1. Links (in buttons) are working properly and open expected sites.

-Footer icons provide exacly to the showed places and open in new windows.
+2. Footer icons such as Facebook, Instagram and Pinterest provide exacly to the showed places and open in new windows.

-Navbar on each side working great, and move the users to expected sites
+3. Navbar on each site is working properly, and moves the users to expected sites.

-Contact form must be competed to send it (message and properlly e-mail must  inserted).
+4. Contact form must be competed to send it (message and e-mail must inserted).

+5. Features are working well on different screen sizes.
+In future, I will add hamburger menu, which I didn't implement now.

 ## Deployment